riscv-europe/riscv-europe-summit-templates/README.md

    - On the left "RISC-V Summit Europe, Bologna, 8-12th June 2026" in 9 pt italics.

-   - On the right, the page number, in italics 9 pt.
+   - On the right, the page number, in bold 9 pt.

  - The footer on even pages shall have the left and right odd footer switched.